coderefinery/git-intro/content/remotes.md

 ```

 The meaning of the above lines:
-- add a remote reference with the name "origin"
+- Add a remote reference with the name "origin"
-- rename current branch to "main"
+- Rename current branch to "main"
-- push branch "main" to "origin"
+- Push branch "main" to "origin"

 You should now see: